theComputeKid/premake5-cuda/README.md

 - Copy the premake5-cuda folder to your project
 - Include it in your premake5.lua file as shown in the example.

-Tested with Visual Studio 2022 (toolkit v143) with CUDA toolkit 11.7 VS integration.
+Tested with Visual Studio 2022 (toolkit v143) with CUDA toolkit 12.0 VS integration.

-Limitations:
-- Available options are currently unable to deal with filters.